Women Make News 2012

 Imparting the message to rural communities is often more challenging but Yvonne points out that the opposite is true in Cyprus.
 “In the small, ancient village of Kouklia where we host the annual International Chamber Music Festival, the teachers are very welcoming and recognise the necessity of culture as a way to develop, invest and promote their area.
 In the city Nicosia for example, much of the money is wasted and it is significantly more than that given to rural communities.
 Delikopos too, is an amazing little village surrounded by the most magnificent forest.
 The Pharos has created a world-class venue - the Olive Grove which is currently used for open-air concerts and under threat through the plans for the creation of a new quarry which would mean the destruction of many kilometres of forest.”
 Not one to mince her words, Yvonne laments “While we are trying to enhance the area, promote agro-tourism and create an internationally renowned arts village....” and shuddering at the thought, finishes “the vision will be wasted along with the trees and people’s health in the area.”

 Articulate and passionate, I wonder what keeps Yvonne focused as a woman.
 With a broad smile she replies “If I discovered the secret to a woman’s happiness and balance I would become the richest woman on earth.
 I just try to stay as focused as possible, retain the passion in whatever I do and then serve it as a soldier.
-I need freedom to express my ideas and relish being with people who inspire me.
-My pleasures are simple – long walks or a facial now and again – I think women find pleasure in silly things no matter what age.”
-An avid cat lover, Yvonne finds Cybele a great source of inspiration and information.
+I need freedom to express my ideas and relish being with people who inspire me. ” An avid cat lover, Yvonne finds Cybele a great source of inspiration and information.
 “There are so many things you can learn from animals, there is no recipe, you just have to take it as it comes and make yourself happy at that specific moment.
 The most important thing is not to let yourself feel constrained.”

 Despite it being a weekend, I’ve have noticed Yvonne’s mobile work phone flashing incessantly.
 Although we could talk and exchange ideas for ages, time has flown and we must part.
 I believe that we are truly lucky in Cyprus to have such an energetic and inspirational woman in the arts world.
 A mover and shaker.